cnmipss-web/cnmi-pss-main/wp-content/plugins/media-cleaner/readme.txt

 1. Media -> Media Cleaner

 == Changelog ==

+= 4.8.0 =
+* Update: Many parts of the UI were rewritten for a better experience.
+Buttons have a nicer logic.
+* Add: Enhanced error control.
+From now, when an error occurs during the scan, a popup will appear (asking to try again, or to skip the current item), and errors will be logged to the console.
+* Info: Please help this plugin survive by giving me a nice review, here: https://wordpress.org/support/plugin/meow-lightbox/reviews/?rate=5#new-post.
+Thank you :)

 = 4.6.3 =
 * Add: Added an option to only scan the thumbnails and ignore the base files.